mohanr/mohanr.github.io/_posts/2024-10-01-CollaborativeEditorPatterns.md

 _\<Highlight\>_ is considered a semantics tag that is replaced by an ASCII color code.
 While this is a useful feature more sophisticated Terminal UI widgets need a better design.

+# Terminal Type( TTY )

+This part of the code is reusable and is part of the _Unix_ module.
+I chose the simplest possible mode to create my Terminal User Interface on my Mac system.

+{% highlight OCaml %}

+let change_mode ()=
+     let enable_raw_mode () =
+       let stdin_fd = Unix.descr_of_in_channel stdin in
+       let termios = Unix.tcgetattr stdin_fd in
+       let new_termios =
+         Unix.
+           { termios with c_icanon = false; c_echo = false; c_vmin = 0; c_vtime = 1 }
+       in
+       Unix.tcsetattr stdin_fd Unix.TCSAFLUSH new_termios;
+       termios
+    in enable_raw_mode()
+{% endhighlight  %}

+# Effect Handlers are a new OCaml feature

-I will add some sections like this to explain the reason for experimenting with new paradigms.
+I will add some sections like this to explain the reason for experimenting with new paradigms like effect handlers.
 In many cases the code is too dense and will seem complicated when new techniques are introduced needlessly but Effect handlers are interesting to learn.
 Application though should be selective.
 There will be many usecases for these in the future.

 So the following is an experiment in the sense that the code quality will be fixed only later.
 So, for example, global references are used to complete the code even though they are unnecessary.